Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Introduction

-The following two theorems are corollaries of theorems \ref{yau1} and \ref{pseudo}. \begin{thm} Let $(X,g,\mu_g)$ be a complete, smooth $n$-pseudomanifold.
+The following two theorems are corollaries of Theorems \ref{yau1} and \ref{pseudo} and are the generalizations of Shoen-Yau's theorem in the non-smooth setting. \begin{thm} Let $(X,g,\mu_g)$ be a complete, smooth $n$-pseudomanifold.
 Suppose $X$ has non-negative $n$-Ricci curvature.
 Suppose $Y$ is a Riemannian manifold of non-positive curvature, and $u:(X,g)\rightarrow (Y,h)$ a continuous harmonic map belonging to $W_{loc}^{1,2}(X, Y)$.
-If $u$ has finite energy, and $e(u)$ is locally bounded, then it is a constant map. \end{thm} \begin{thm} Let $(X,g,\mu_g)$ be a complete, smooth $n$-pseudomanifold.
-Suppose $X$ has non-negative $n$-Ricci curvature $CD(0,n)$.
+If $u$ has finite energy and $e(u)$ is locally bounded, then it is a constant map. \end{thm} \begin{thm} Let $(X,g,\mu_g)$ be a complete, smooth $n$-pseudomanifold.
+Suppose $X$ has non-negative $n$-Ricci curvature $\CD(0,n)$.
 Let $Y$ be a simply connected, complete geodesic space of non-positive curvature and $u:(X,g)\rightarrow Y$ a continuous harmonic map with finite energy, belonging to $W^{1,2}_{\loc}(X, Y)$.
 If $\int_M\sqrt{e(u)}~d\mu_g<\infty$, then $u$ is a constant map. \end{thm}